ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 *Inverse search* (also called *backward search*) is the process of switching focus from a line in the PDF document to the corresponding line in the LaTeX source file.
 Informally, inverse search is like the user asking, "hey, PDF viewer, please take me to the position in the LaTeX source file corresponding to my current position in the PDF file".

-The following GIF demonstrates inverse search; here's what you're seeing:
+The following GIF demonstrates inverse search.
+Here's what you're seeing:

 - Both Vim (left) and the PDF reader (right) begin at "Section I don't want to see".